-The certificate-chain is the certificate chain, as constructed by the UA during certificate chain verification.
-(This may differ from the certificate chain as served by the Known Pinned Host, of course.)
+The validated-certificate-chain is the certificate chain, as constructed by the UA during certificate chain verification.
+(This may differ from the served-certificate-chain.)
 It is provided as an array of strings; each string pem1, ... pemN is the PEM representation of each X.509 certificate as described in [I-D.josefsson-pkix-textual].